The Importance of Shielding Sensitive Data

 Woman signing paperwork

 For years, the title industry has made concerted efforts to protect the Social Security Numbers and other sensitive information of individuals involved in real estate transactions.
-In today’s environment of rising hate- and cyber-crime, the need to do so is more important than ever.
+In today’s environment, the need to do so is more important than ever.

 A case in point involves the shooting of a U.S. District Court judge’s 20-year-old son in 2020 by an internet-savvy killer who was able to compile personal information about the judge, including her home address.